 Speed:

 The speed at which the laser moves on the leather affects the engraving depth and color depth.
-Slower speed will result in deeper, darker engraving, while faster speed will produce shallower, lighter-color engraving effects.
 Start from 1000mm/s to 1500mm/s speed, and adjust based on test results from scrap leather. -

 Frequency:

 Laser pulse frequency affects engraving smoothness and quality.
-For leather laser engraving, the 20 - 40kHz frequency range generally yields good results.
-Higher frequencies can produce smoother engraving effects, but may require lower power settings to prevent overheating. - Parameters Recommended (20W laser engraver machine):
+For leather laser engraving, the 20 - 40kHz frequency range generally yields good results. - Parameters Recommended (20W laser engraver machine):

 - Cleaning: After engraving, dust and debris will be present on the leather surface; gently brush them off using a soft, clean brush (e.g., makeup brush, professional leather brush).
 If stubborn stains exist, dip a small amount of mild leather cleaner, first test on an inconspicuous area, confirm no damage occurs before wiping, and finally wipe with a soft cloth or damp towel.